Dual Diagnosis Treatment Asheboro, NC

 • Accepts Military insurance

-• Social skills development, mental health services and group meetings
+• Case managers, mental health services and transportation assistance

 Family Services Of The Piedmont - 23.6 miles from Asheboro, NC

-Family Services Of The Piedmont is a dual diagnosis treatment center in Greensboro, North Carolina that offers treatment services for mental health and substance use disorders that include borderline personality disorder as well as eating disorders.
+Family Services Of The Piedmont is a dual diagnosis treatment center in Greensboro, North Carolina that provides treatment for alcohol or drug addiction and mental health disorders that include depression as well as bulimia.

 Address: 315 East Washington Street, Greensboro, NC 27401 in Guilford County